Personal, Social, Health and Citizenship Education (PSHCE)

 Every student from the Nursery to Year 13 has a fortnightly PSHCE lesson led by their class teacher, tutor or a guest external speaker.

-The PSHCE Co-ordinator prepares the lesson outlines and supplies the necessary resources, but our overall emphasis is on active learning.
+The Head of PSHCE prepares the lesson outlines and supplies the necessary resources, but our overall emphasis is on active learning.
 This allows flexibility for the staff to use their own ideas and teaching styles so that discussions, role plays, group work and presentations as well as the use of ICT and the internet promotes the students’ learning and understanding.
 Visiting speakers are a regular feature of the PSHCE programme and we try to ensure that each Year group in the Senior School has the opportunity to hear a visiting speaker at least once a term and our Medical Sisters aid us in the delivery of some of the topic areas.

 The curriculum is quite wide ranging but the themes are: